SyedMunawwarAliShah/CC-106395/README.md

 When we completed our phase 1 which is language selection that after we have to use that language in a flex and it would be difficult for us because we don't know how to use flex and run.
 We searched on a google and saw a videos regarding flex problems and then we have got the concept about the flex.

 ### Problem 3: What is yacc i don't know how to use it ###
+We tried a sample code in yacc but it coultn't run the file.

 ## References ##
 - (https:google.com), references, books, code samples.